-I volunteer with one of the nations largest rape crisis centers and have had extensive training.
-Some of my roles include:
+I volunteer with one of the nations largest rape crisis centers and have had extensive training around trauma, sexual violence education, and trauma-informed care.
+Some of my experience includes:

-- face-to-face advocacy – supporting victims in the ER while rape kits were being administered on them.
+- Face-to-face advocacy – supporting victims in the ER while rape kits were being conducted on them.

-- 24/7 hotline support – supporting sexual assault victims from all around the world on a live chat service.
+- 24/7 hotline support – supporting sexual assault victims from all around the world on a live chat service being a listening ear and offering resources.

-- Public speaking & public media – sharing experiences to lead change by example.
+- Public speaking & public media – sharing lived experiences to lead change by example.

 - Engaging policy makers – to advocate for policy change and funding to benefit victims of sexual violence.

-I also belong to a women’s survivor group, am on the Board of a mental health and addiction agency and have the opportunity to interview sex offenders to understand causes behind their criminal behavior along with the effectiveness of their treatment program.
+I also belong to a women’s group of sex abuse survivors, am on the Board of a mental health and addiction agency and have the opportunity to interview sex offenders to understand causes behind their criminal behavior along with the effectiveness of their treatment programs.

-Over the years, I’ve heard hundreds of victim’s stories and supported victims in their worst moments.
-I specifically remember one woman who was pregnant and homeless in the Emergency Room.
-I was supporting her needs as she prepared to have a rape kit conducted on her.
-Police came in to make a report and immediately started judging and lecturing this woman about her smoking marijuana.
+Over the years, I’ve heard hundreds of sex abuse victim’s stories and supported them in their worst moments.
+I specifically remember one woman who was raped, pregnant and homeless in the Emergency Room.
+I was supporting her needs as she prepared to have a rape kit conducted on her by a SANE (Sexual Assault Nurse Examiner) nurse.
+A couple police came in to make a report and immediately started judging and lecturing this woman asking if she had been smoking marijuana.
 That was their first response to this woman: judgement.
-I had to tell them, “Now is not the time to lecture her about that.”
-I wondered how they’d treat her if an advocate wasn’t there.
-It shocks me sometimes the shit people say despite there being another human being witnessing their behavior.
+I had to pull the officers aside and tell them, “Now is not the time to lecture her.”
+I often wondered how they’d treat her if an advocate wasn’t there.
+It shocks me sometimes the shit people say despite there being another person witnessing their behavior.

-I can share a little about my experience as a hotline volunteer at the rape crisis center.
-Numerous victims expressed being raped by police officers along with countless occurrences of police blaming the victim.
-Other rapes were done by bosses, an acquaintance, family members, boyfriends, priests, another college student, husbands, etc., and occasionally, the “stranger rape”.
+While I did sexual assault 24/7 hotline work, numerous victims expressed being raped by police officers along with countless occurrences of police blaming the victim.
+Other rapes reported were done by bosses, an acquaintance, family members, boyfriends, priests, another college student, babysitters, husbands, women, etc., and occasionally, the “stranger rape”.

 80% of rapes are committed by someone known to the victim.
 93% of juvenile rapes are committed by someone known to the victim. – RAINN